SINTEF/dlite/README.md

 +str(sys.version_info.minor))')
 Python3_EXECUTABLE=${Python3_ROOT}/bin/python${Python3_VERSION}
 ```

+Python variables for developement libraries
+are taken from the system and need to be set
+manually.
 Note that you will need to find the correct path to the python libraries and
 include directory for your system.
 If this is cumbersome, but
 running ```find . -name libpython*.so``` from /usr might help.